Subject leader: Miss R Bishop

-The extensive sharing of good practice, desire to remain on top of current affairs and maintain up-to-date subject knowledge, excellent work ethic and drive of the team are some of the many reasons this department performs so well.
-Recently, there has been a particular focus on ensuring the most able students are appropriately stretched and developing creative resources and lesson plans.
+The extensive sharing of good practice, a desire to remain on top of current affairs and maintain up-to-date subject knowledge as well as an excellent work ethic and the drive of the Religious Studies team are some of the many reasons this department performs so well.

 Students' views and attitudes

 Students at all key stages enjoy their Religious Studies lessons.